 - Price.
 Your product or service is more affordable than those of competing businesses.

-3. Grow your online presence
+3. Grow your online presence like a successful business

 Expanding your online presence is the best way to attract new potential customers to your business.